Glass-filled polymer

 Glass-filled polymer (or glass-filled plastic), is a mouldable composite material.
 It comprises short glass fibers in a matrix of a polymer material.
 It is used to manufacture a wide range of structural components by injection or compression moulding.
-It is an ideal glass alternative that offers design flexibility, chemical, durability, and chemical and shatter resistance.
+It is an ideal glass alternative that offers flexibility in the part, chemical resistance, shatter resistance and overall better durability.

 Materials

 Either thermoplastic or thermosetting polymers may be used.
 One of the most widely used thermoplastics is a polyamide polymer nylon.

 The first mouldable composite was Bakelite.
 This used wood flour fibres in phenolic resin as the thermoset polymer matrix.
 As the fibres were only short this material had relatively low bulk strength, but still improved surface hardness and good mouldability.